cyberknight777/hugo-stuff/content/about.md

 I can code in Rust, write bash scripts, write some amount of C/C++, VB.net and atm learning nim when I can.

 I use ```GNU Emacs``` as my main editor.
-I also use it for various other reasons as its very extensive(I also use vim in emacs at times & my default editor for git commits is vim).
+I also use it for various other reasons as its very extensive.
 I won't hate you if you're a vim user btw.
 I don't use telega or eaf for that matter because nothing can really behave as stable(yet bloated) as a standard browser like firefox or even a standard telegram client like telegram-desktop.

 I use github for my android kernel development stuff while I use gitlab for my personal projects(more on that later).
 The reason I chose to use gitlab for my personal projects is because github enforced DMCA too much(not to say gitlab doesn't enforce DMCA but they're not as strict as github).